 The opportunity to be involved in bringing TEDx to Wolverhampton, a place James has called home for 13 years and somewhere he loves, but feels suffers from a perception problem was too good to turn down.
-Building the website seemed like an obvious use of his skills.
+Building the website & dealing with anything tech related on the day seemed like an obvious use of his skills.

 Zoe Mason is proud to be an advocate of her home town of Wolverhampton!
 Currently working at the University of Wolverhampton, she supports and develops community, school and public engagement within Science, Technology, Engineering and Maths (STEM) education.
 Zoe is also a social historian for the area, and takes pride in researching the histories of Wolverhampton and the Black Countries past residents.
 Looking at Wolverhampton and the Black Countries past, alongside developing and inspiring the next generations into STEM careers creates an extensive timeline for research, and thoroughly supports her passion to support and develop a sustainable and unlock a strengthened industrial future for its residents.

 When she heard TEDx was coming to her home town, how could she not be involved!

 Lindsay is the founder and owner of graphic design studio Sister Minor, specialising in visual identity, print and digital design and brand strategy, working with a range clients from both the public and private sectors along with independent brands and creative start-ups.